omnivector-solutions/armasec/README.md

 ## About The Project

-The `armada-security` package provides tools to authenticate and authorize request in a FastAPI app.
+The `armada-security` package provides tools to authenticate and authorize requests in a FastAPI app.
 The `TokenSecurity` module can be used with FastAPI's dependency injection to make adding security to endpoints very simple.

 The `armada-security` package was built specifically for use with Auth0, but any OIDC complient platform should work with it as well.